-One of the most common questions I get is, “how do I get my husband to spend time with me?”
-We feel so lonely in our marriages, as if we’re living parallel lives.
+One of the most common complaints I get is, “My husband doesn’t want to spend time with me!
+We feel so lonely in our marriages, as if we’re living parallel lives.”

 I’ve written at length on how to build your friendship and do things together, and so I thought today I would link to those posts for you.
 So here you go: go spend time together, build your friendship, and build up your Love Bank balance!

 Hope these bless you!
 Now go build your friendship.